Bronze Sculptor

 Custom Sculpture

-Seabiscuit after patina applied
+Seabiscuit after patina applied To Bronze Statue

 Bronze Casting

-seabiscuit patina being applied
+Seabiscuit patina being applied to Bronze

 Seabiscuit being loaded onto truck for trip